Lord Alfred Douglas: Repudiation of Wilde

 In 1911, Douglas embraced Catholicism as Wilde had done earlier.
 More than a decade after Wilde's death, with the release of suppressed portions of Wilde's De Profundis letter in 1912, Douglas turned against his former friend, whose homosexuality he grew to condemn.
 He was a defence witness in the libel case brought by Maud Allan against Noel Pemberton Billing in 1918.
 Billing had accused Allan, who was performing Wilde's play Salome, of being part of a deliberate homosexual conspiracy to undermine the war effort.

 Douglas also contributed to Billing's journal Vigilante as part of his campaign against Robbie Ross.
-He had written a poem calling Margot Asquith one "bound with Lesbian fillets", while her husband Prime Minister Herbert gave Ross money.
-During the trial he described Wilde as "the greatest force for evil that has appeared in Europe during the last three hundred and fifty years", adding that he intensely regretted having met Wilde and helped him with the French translation of Salome, which he called "a most pernicious and abominable piece of work".
+He had written a poem calling Margot Asquith one "bound with Lesbian fillets", while her husband Prime Minister Herbert Asquith gave Ross money.
+During the trial he described Wilde as "the greatest force for evil that has appeared in Europe during the last three hundred and fifty years", adding that he intensely regretted having met Wilde and helped him with the English translation of Salome (written by Wilde in French), which he called "a most pernicious and abominable piece of work".